Azure/API-Management/changelogs/api-management-service.md

 3. The upper limit of the `max-size` attribute of the `validate-content` policy can now be increased beyond 100kB through Azure support.
 4. API inspector's traces now include the service name property.
 5. API Management is now more responsive to moves and cluster scale-outs of Service Fabric backends.
+6. API Management now supports custom domain certificates encrypted with the `AES256_SHA256` algorithm.
-6. The `Network Status` management API response and page in the Azure portal now include details about the connectivity to Azure Application Insights for services with configured Application Insights loggers.
+7. The `Network Status` management API response and page in the Azure portal now include details about the connectivity to Azure Application Insights for services with configured Application Insights loggers.
-7. The "Publish" button on the "Developer portal overview" page of API Management services in the Azure portal now uses the new `Portal revisions` API, which makes it easier to publish the portal for virtual-network-injected services.
+8. The "Publish" button on the "Developer portal overview" page of API Management services in the Azure portal now uses the new `Portal revisions` API, which makes it easier to publish the portal for virtual-network-injected services.
-8. Clicking on a grid's row in the "Subscriptions" page of Azure API Management services in the Azure portal now brings up a new subscription editing interface.
+9. Clicking on a grid's row in the "Subscriptions" page of Azure API Management services in the Azure portal now brings up a new subscription editing interface.

 ### Fixed